All Products

 Solution:

-For Type 1, use an object pool.
+For the Type 1 cause, use an object pool.

 Exception 2: The task takes 60 seconds longer than a normal call